BlokasLabs/patchbox-os-docs/docs/RemoteControl.md

 1. Make sure your Raspberry Pi is connected to your local network using an Ethernet cable or a Wi-Fi
 2. Download the <a href="https://www.realvnc.com/en/connect/download/viewer/" target="_blank">RealVNC Viewer</a>
 3. Launch the RealVNC Viewer and enter [the IP address of your Raspberry Pi](FindTheIP.md)
-4. When asked, enter the username and password
+4. When asked, enter the username and the password